 The Jockey Hollow Visitor Center was built in 1975 and serves as the central area for visitor contact in the Jockey Hollow Unit of the park.
 It offers a staffed visitor reception desk and a gift shop and restrooms.
 An introductory video is offered.
 Also presented are a furnished full-scale soldier hut display, information on the natural aspects of the park, and a large wall mural to aid the visitor's visualization of the 1779-1780 encampment.

-The historic Wick House is closed in 2015 for renovation.
-The adjacent kitchen garden is open.
+Visit the Wick House and its kitchen garden; the house just underwent a restoration.
 Many visitors hike up to the replica soldier huts.

 This unit of the park was the site of an earthwork fortification built by Washington's troops in the spring of 1777 on what was then called Kinney's Hill.
 Its purpose was to protect the main roads leading north and south and the military storehouses in Morristown.
 Due to later folklore, the site acquired the name "Fort Nonsense".
 Site interpretation includes seven wayside exhibits, a vista clearing overlooking Morristown, and a small monument.
 Picnic tables are available.
 Fort Nonsense is open daily, 9 a.m. until sunset.
 There are no amenities, water, or restroom facilities at Fort Nonsense.
 Fort Nonsense is not staffed.

 Hours and Fees: